Ampelosaurus: Description

 Like most sauropods, Ampelosaurus would have had a long neck and tail, but it also carried armor in the form of osteoderms 25 to 28 cm long.
 The four osteoderms found have three different morphologies, they are plate, bulb, and spine-shaped.
 Ampelosaurus is thought to have measured 15–16 m in length and about 8 MT in body mass.
+In 2022, Vila and colleagues assign a size of 13.9 m long and a weight of 9.98 MT for the largest individual based on the femur MDE-C3-174 (Vila et al. Supplementary Information).
 Ampelosaurus atacis is known from many unattached bones and teeth.
 It is one of the best-known dinosaurs from France.
 It is considered to be a dwarf sauropod by Coria et al. (2005) because it has a smaller size in comparison with its ancestors.
+However, according to Klein et al. (2012), Ampelosaurus is not an insular dwarf since its adult size is much greater than that of Europasaurus or Magyarosaurus.